 28 Then she said, “Did I ask you for a son, my lord?
 Didn’t I say, ‘Do not deceive me’?”

-30 The child’s mother said, “As the Lord lives, and as your soul lives, I will not leave you.”
+30 The child’s mother said, “As the Lord lives, and as you live, I will not leave you.”

-32 When Elisha had come into the house, the child was dead, and lying on his bed.
-33 He went in therefore, and shut the door on them both, and prayed to God.
-34 He went up, and lay on the child, and put his mouth on his mouth, and his eyes on his eyes, and his hands on his hands.
-He stretched himself on him; and the child’s flesh grew warm.
-35 Then he returned, and walked in the house once back and forth; and went up, and stretched himself out on him.
+32 When Elisha had come into the house, the child was dead and lying on his bed.
+33 He went in therefore, shut the door on both of them, and prayed to God.
+34 He went up, lay on the child, and put his mouth on his mouth, and his eyes on his eyes, and his hands on his hands.
+He stretched himself on him. and the child’s flesh grew warm.
+35 Then he returned, and walked in the house once back and forth, and went up, and stretched himself out on him.
 Then the child sneezed seven times, and the child opened his eyes.
 36 He called Gehazi, and said, “Call this Shunammite!”
 So he called her.